ntabin/eli15/Coding Principles.md

 ## KISS (Keep it Simple Stupid)

-Also known as Keet it super simple or Keep it simply simple.
+Also known as Keep it super simple or Keep it simply simple.

 Write code as simple as possible.